htl-rankweil/fp_exc/README.md

 # Hardware

 There are two parts of the hardware.
 The pcb and the housing of the `EXC`.
-The pcb is created with `KiCAD` and the housing with `FreeCAD`.
-All files are build with `github actions` so that they are ready for a production environment.
-The housing is printed with a 3D-printer (`Dremel 3D40`).
+The pcb is created with `KiCAD`.
+All files are built with `github actions` so that they are ready for a production environment.

 ## PCB

-The circuit board is populated on both sides.
+The circuit board is populated on one side.
 The best way for soldering is within a vapor phase soldering system.

 ### Top Layer